mmahnic/argumentum/README.md

 independent programs.
 We can rewrite the above example with commands.
 The main change is that the class `AccumulatorOptions` is now derived from `CommandOptions` which has the method `execute` that we use to execute the selected command.

-Note: the interface for defining and executing commands is not stable and will change in the future.

 ```C++
 #include <climits>